It introduces Proof of stake to Ethereum1 and runs along it. It’s also called the coordination layer.

 Vote on the head of the chain for the fork choice

 32 Slots = 1 Epoch A time period of 12 seconds in which a randomly chosen validator has time to propose a block.
 Each slot may or may not have a block in it.
 The total number of validators is split up in committees and one or more individual committees are responsible to attest to each slot.
-One validator from the committee will be chosen to propose a block, while the other 127 are attesting.
-After each Epoch, the validators are mixed and merged to new committees (minimum of 128 validators per committee).
+One validator from the committee will be chosen to be the aggregator, while the other 127 validators are attesting.
+After each Epoch, the validators are mixed and merged to new committees.
+There is a minimum of 128 validators per committee.

 The Deposit contract is the gateway to Ethereum 2.0 through a smart contract on Ethereum 1.0.
 The smart contract accepts any transaction with a minimum amount of 1 ETH and a valid input data.
 Ethereum 2.0 beacon-nodes listen to the deposit contract and use the input data to credit each validator.
 More infos the Deposit Contract